Welcome to another project in a long line of “I don’t know why I’m doing this” projects!

 Building the hardware

 As much as this was a meme project, I felt like adding some hardware would be nice.
-I figured as this was a keyboard (and I have some hardware lying around) that using hot-swappable mechanical switches would be a good first start3.
+Greed may have played a part as well because I saw this device absolutely flying off the shelves.
+I figured as this was a keyboard (and I have some hardware lying around) that using hot-swappable mechanical switches would be a good first step4.

 From here making a PCB in Kicad was pretty straightforward, its a connector, three mechanical switches (using hot-swappable sockets) and a few 0603 pull-up resistors.
-It took may an hour or two, then I sent of the gerbers to a Chinese fab, and a week later for less than a tenner I had a few PCBs to play with.
-Soldering was very straightforward by hand and took maybe 20 minutes, although I have to admit to doing a pretty poor job of the connectors4 and they’re straight not right-angled as I’d originally planned.
+It took maybe an hour, then I sent of the gerbers off to my Chinese fab of choice.
+A week later I clutched a Morse Kodeboard PCB in my hand, and all for less than a tenner.

 The resulting Frankenstein looks like this: